isa-ulisboa/greends-fads-exercises/fads_ex_02_git_and_github.md

 ## 2. Create a local repository

 Let's imagine our first data science project.
-It will be a simple project, with the following four files, inside the directory `my-first-project`:
+It will be a simple project, with the following three files, inside the directory `my-first-project`:

 ```
 /my-first-project
-    temp-data.csv
+├── temp-data.csv
-    temp-average.py
+├── temp-average.py
-    temp-doc.txt
+└── temp-doc.txt
 ```
-Create the directory using `mkdir` and files using `touch` in your system, using a bash terminal.
+Create the directory using `mkdir` and files using `touch` in your system (remember exercise 1), using a bash terminal.
 Then, change the working directory to *my-first-project*, using `cd`.
 In the terminal, we can check if this directory is a git repository, with the `git status` command:
 ````
 $ git status
 fatal: not a git repository (or any of the parent directories): .git
 ````
 The message indicates it is not a git repository, because it lacks the hidden directory `.git`.
 It is inside this directory that **git** manages all that is needed to do the versioning.
 Therefore, we need to inform git that this directory is a repository to be managed with versioning.
-For that, we run `git init`
+For that, we run `git init`, and then `git status`.
 ````
 $ git init